Monday, December 28, 2020

 Wild turkeys on our county road in Burnet.
 I love seeing them.

 I make a giant mess in the kitchen each morning as I prep for dinner, pack lunches, and arrange breakfast.
 I really don't mind - its a creative thing for me.
-And by the time I leave for work, its back to clean and pretty.
-Can't wait to get it dolled up for Christmas with a hot chocolate station and some holiday touches.
-Stay tuned!
+And by the time I leave for work, its back to clean and neat.
+Can't wait to get it dolled up for Christmas with a hot chocolate station and some holiday touches!

 Gina